 Upscale amenities are becoming the norm in high-end New York City office space.
 Whether it’s Legos, slides, fitness centers, or rooftop gardens, many properties look more like college campuses than office buildings nowadays.

 Why?
-Commercial landlords have […]Read more
+Commercial landlords have had to rethink […]Read more

 A Recession’s Impact on NYC Commercial Real Estate